 While the School of Graduate Studies and Research has no formal requirements for length of residence, it is expected that students will normally maintain two consecutive terms on campus during the first year of the degree.

-TA-ships are regarded as both a source of funding and as an important element in the student’s career development.
-Students are paid for their Teaching Assitantships monthly for the duration of their TA contract(s).
+Stipends are typically paid in three equal installments throughout the year.
+Students are paid for their Teaching Assistantships monthly for the duration of their TA contract(s).

 We consistently enroll students with the SSHRC CGS-M (Canada Graduate Scholarship) and other awards.

 SSHRC students at Queen’s also receive a no-strings $5000 “top-up” scholarship.

 All Queen’s applicants with a first-class average may apply for an Academic Excellence Award, valued at $15,000.